Earth and its climate have changed over geological time.

 Energy-efficiency refers to technologies that help complete a task with less energy.
 Innovation continues to develop new and creative ways to reduce our energy use through technology.
 Some examples of energy-efficient technologies include heat pumps, zero-emission vehicles, automatic controls, energy-efficient lighting and weather-stripping.

-Talking circles are important in Aboriginal cultures as part of the oral tradition and as a way to share thoughts and ideas.
+Talking circles are important in Indigenous cultures as part of the oral tradition and as a way to share thoughts and ideas.
 The purpose of the talking circle is to provide an opportunity for students to share their thoughts and ideas about the impact of energy use in a circle, where everyone can see and listen to each other.
-The circle represents the First Peoples perspective that all living things, including humans, are interconnected and none are more important than the other.
+The circle represents the First Nations perspective that all living things, including humans, are interconnected and none are more important than the other.
 This is relevant to a discussion about the impact of our energy use on climate change and all living things.

 This lesson focuses on energy technologies, transportation innovations and energy use in buildings.
 The “Science of climate change” lesson focuses on background information about climate change and the “Climate action” lesson explores solutions, or things people can do, to reduce the impacts of climate change.